What is the purpose of the examination?

 The Catholic High School Entrance Examination program gives some objective data about eighth-grade students who are applying to Catholic High School.
 The Catholic High schools use the examination results to make decisions about applicants.
 Many schools also use the information for grouping and tracking of ninth-grade students.

 Who should take this test?

-This test is only for 8th grade students seeking entrance into a Catholic High School in the ninth grade.
-Other transfer students should contact the school(s) of their choice for admissions procedures.
-Seventh grade students are not permitted to take the test.
+This test is only for eighth-grade students seeking entrance into a Catholic high school in the ninth-grade.
+Other transfer students should contact the school(s) of their choice for admission procedures.
+Seventh-grade students are not permitted to take the test.

 What does the examination measure?